zfit/zfit/docs/tutorials/index.rst

 `zfit youtube channel <https://www.youtube.com/channel/UC_IOWLYdQSkWr54K-o8BTCA>`_

-Introduction to zfit
+Tutorials on zfit
 =====================

-For a simple introduction to zfit, see also the section :ref:`5 minutes to zfit`_
+For a simple introduction to zfit, see also the section :ref:`5 minutes to zfit`

 .. toctree::
     :maxdepth: 2

+    introduction
     components/index
     statistics/index
     guides/index

-To start out, there is a of scripts
+To start out, there are example scripts

 .. toctree::
     :maxdepth: 2